 22. Virtual Trivia Championship

-The virtual trivia championship is grand for teams with many members.
+The virtual trivia championship is great for teams with many members.
 This game has many activities and questions that will challenge your team to use more of their skills and improve their cognition to solve problems.
-Click here on the link should you want to try it out with your team.

 23. House Party